 Blinded manuscript (no author details): The main body of the manuscript (including the references, figures, tables, and any acknowledgments) should be written in a way that it does not show an author’s identity.

-At revision, you must provide us a response letter to answer point-by-point requirements, upload to online review system separately.
+At revision, you must provide us a response letter to answer point-by-point requirements in a two-column format, upload to online review system separately.

 PREPARING YOUR MANUSCRIPT